Okami-san and Her Seven Companions

 The Okami-san (オオカミさん) series is a collection of Japanese light novels by Masashi Okita, with illustrations by Unaji.
-The series started with the release of the first volume in August 2006 titled Okami-san & her Seven Companions (オオカミさんと七人の仲間たち, Ōkami-san to Shichinin no Nakama-tachi), and as of January 2011, 12 volumes have been published by ASCII Media Works under their Dengeki Bunko imprint.
-A manga adaptation by Kurumi Suzushiro started serialization in the April 2010 issue of ASCII Media Works' shōnen manga magazine Dengeki Daioh.
+The series started with the release of the first volume in August 2006, titled Okami-san & her Seven Companions (オオカミさんと七人の仲間たち, Ōkami-san to Shichinin no Nakama-tachi), and the 13th and last volume was released in April 2017.
+The series was published by ASCII Media Works under their Dengeki Bunko imprint.
+A manga adaptation by Kurumi Suzushiro was serialised from April 2010 to October 2012 issues of ASCII Media Works' shōnen manga magazine Dengeki Daioh and collected in four volumes.
 A 12-episode anime adaptation by J.C.Staff aired in Japan on AT-X between July 1 and September 16, 2010, and has been licensed and dubbed into English by Funimation Entertainment to be aired on American network television and released to DVD.
 The English-dubbed version of the anime adaptation was subsequently licensed and distributed by Madman Entertainment and Manga Entertainment to Australia and the United Kingdom, respectively.